Who is Surgical Sperm Retrieval for?

 Testicular Sperm Extraction (TESE)

-TESE is generally performed when PESA is unsuccessful.
-In this procedure, a small incision is made in the scrotum and testis and a biopsy of testicular tissue is taken.
+- TESE is generally performed when PESA is unsuccessful.
+In this procedure, a small incision is made in the scrotum and testis, and a testicular tissue biopsy is taken.
 This tissue is examined carefully under the microscope for motile sperm, which are then extracted for use in an ICSI cycle.
 The procedure is performed in the clinic under sedation and local anaesthesia.

 Microsurgical Testicular Sperm Extraction (Micro-TESE)

-Micro-TESE is a more advanced procedure for men whose basic problem is failure to produce sperm cells.
-The procedure involves carrying out targeted dissection of tiny tubes within the testicle, which are more likely to contain sperm.
-A high powered microscope is used during the procedure to distinguish between healthy and unhealthy tissue.
+- Micro-TESE is a more advanced procedure for men whose primary problem is failure to produce sperm cells.
+The procedure involves targeted dissection of tiny tubes within the testicle, which are more likely to contain sperm.
+A high-powered microscope is used to distinguish between healthy and unhealthy tissue.
 The healthy tissue samples are then examined in the laboratory.
 If viable sperm is found, it is prepared and frozen for use in a subsequent ICSI cycle.
-Waterstone clinic, together with Dr Ivor Cullen, Consultant Urologist and Andrologist, is proud to have established the first microTESE service in Ireland.
+Waterstone Clinic works with Dr Ivor Cullen, Consultant Urologist and Andrologist, and we are proud to have established the first microTESE service in Ireland.